Encharted Cook

 • 💬 Comments

 • Potatoes are a very plain and slightly sweet vegetable.
-Green Goddess adds a lovely herbal flavor to the potatoes.
+Classic Green Goddess salad dressing adds a lovely herbal flavor to the potatoes.

 • Parsley and chives go exceptionally well with potatoes.